Jokuyen/transactionsAnalyzer/README.md

 This program reads a CSV file of transaction records.

-Next, the user has two options in the main window:
+The user then has two options:
 1. Display a listbox of all transactions in sorted order (by date, name, or cost).
-2. Display monthly spendings with a graph for a given year.
+2. Display monthly spendings for a given year with a graph.

-Within the 1st option, the user could select a sort option that displays a listbox, which has the ability to filter out any name if the user pleases.

-Within the 2nd option, the user can view a monthly graph for a given year.
-Available options include showing all transactions, showing filtered transactions, or showing specific transactions.

 ### Origin of the Project
-Back when I was working at Trader Joe's—buying the premade lunches and my daily groceries there—I wondered how much I was spending.
+Back when I was working at Trader Joe's—buying premade lunches and my daily groceries there—I wondered how much I was spending.

-Unfortunately, my credit card account doesn't allow the ability to analyze my transactions.
+Unfortunately, my credit card account didn't allow the ability to analyze my transactions.
 (At least to my knowledge.)
 At best, I could scroll through the list of transactions and view each one individually.
 Nothing fancy.

 That wasn't good enough for me; I wanted to organize my transactions in a way that I could view my spendings holistically.
 For example, I wanted to see how much I had spend at Trader Joe's per month.
-Or because my parents used my credit card for paying the water and electric online bills, I wanted to exclude those transactions when viewing the total of my personal spendings.
+Or because my parents used my credit card for paying the water and electric online bills, I wanted to exclude those transactions when viewing my personal spendings.

 Thus, behold this project as the answer to my curiosity!

 (P.S.
 Turns out I've spent a total of 1638.86 USD at Trader Joe's within a single year range with my credit card.
-That averages to $137 per month.
+That averages to about $137 per month.
 Not too shabby!)

 #### Code Snippets (Shortened for Concision) + Images

 ##### Screenshot of Input File
+Note: I downloaded this csv file from my Capital One's credit card account.
 ![csvFile](images/csvFile.png)